openembed-labs/rk3588-stm32-comm/README.md

 ### Viewing Logs

-If the program is running in daemon mode with syslog enabled, you can view the logs using:
+If the program is running in daemon mode with syslog enabled, view the logs using:

 ```
 sudo journalctl -t mydaemon